Muukid/muCOSA/README.md

 ## Limited support for most stuff

 This version of muCOSA is intended to be very basic, meaning that it only supports Windows and OpenGL, and is not thoroughly tested on other devices.
+Additionally, many features that might be needed on certain programs are absent.
 This, if not abandoned, will change in the future, as more support is added, but for now, this library's reach will be fairly limited.

 ## Minimal overhead attribute management